-Conscious design includes places, spaces and objects that have an awareness of, and responsibility towards their users.
-The concept emerged out of the Conscious Cities Manifesto which advocates for the integration of technology and science-informed design, taking insights from psychology and neuroscience to create a healthier, more inclusive, and democratic built environment.
+Conscious Design includes places, spaces and objects that have an awareness of, and responsibility towards people.
+The concept emerged out of the Conscious Cities Manifesto which advocates for the integration of technology and Science-Informed Design in order to create a healthier, more inclusive, and democratic built environment.

 What is The Centre for Conscious Design?

-The Centre for Conscious Design (CCD) is a think tank focused on using design to address urban issues facing society today and in the future.
-We see the continued urbanisation of the world population presenting both challenges and opportunities to building an environment that improves health, wellbeing, equity, and productivity.
+The Centre for Conscious Design (CCD) is an interdisciplinary grassroots think tank focused on using design to address complex issues facing society today and in the future.
+To us, the continued urbanisation of the world population presents both challenges and opportunities to build an environment that maximizes human potential and improves physical and mental wellbeing, equity, and resilience.

 What is the relationship of the centre to the Conscious Cities movement?

 The centre emerged out of the Conscious Cities movement.
-The CCD will continue to work towards the goals of the movement, to enrich the debate within it and contribute to its body of work.
-We believe that as a movement, Conscious Cities should stay open to anyone wishing to engage in related research and practice.
+The CCD strives to promote the mission of the movement- spurring dialogue, research, publications and events focused on cultivating conscious cities.
+The CCD consists of an international network of scientists, designers, technologists and community experts passionate about socially conscious design.
+We believe that as a democratic and grassroots movement, Conscious Cities should stay open to anyone wishing to engage in related research and practice.
 Anyone can organise Conscious Cities events or publications and we will do our best to support that work if invited to do so.

-- Publish resources and produce events that support a science-informed, socially conscious approach to architecture and urban design.
+Publish resources and produce events that support a science-informed, socially conscious, and multidisciplinary approach to architecture and urban design.

-- Advocating for the prioritisation of human-centred decision making in architecture and urban design.
+Advocate for human-centred decision making in architecture and urban design.